Chahoua Gecko (Mniarogekko chahoua)

 - Short-snouted Mossy Gecko (Mnairogekko chahoua) . (n.d.).
 INaturalist. https://www.inaturalist.org/observations?taxon_id=200409

-The ReptiFiles Chahoua Gecko Care Sheet is a simplified care summary, not a full ReptiFiles care guide.
-While I have done my best to ensure that the information contained is accurate, due to time constraints, the research behind ReptiFiles care sheets is not as thorough as the research involved with my full-length care guides.
+The ReptiFiles Chahoua Gecko Care Sheet is a simplified care summary, not a full ReptiFiles care manual.
+While I have done my best to ensure that the information contained is accurate, due to time constraints, the research behind ReptiFiles care sheets is not as thorough as the research involved with my full-length care manuals.
 I strongly encourage readers to do their own research from high-quality, reputable sources outside of just this care sheet as part of preparing for your new pet reptile.